wangd12rpi/FinLoRA/rebuttal/3_7NRo_reply.md

   constructive.

 - Negative Interference: The General Financial and Financial Reporting tasks and have low similarity scores (0.0043 and 0.0048).
-This dissimilarity leads to interference (or catastrophic forgetting) in the multi-task setting, causing a significant performance drop of -29.85 and -27.22 points compared to their single-task counterparts.
+This dissimilarity leads to interference in the multi-task setting, causing a significant performance drop of -29.85 and -27.22 points compared to their single-task counterparts.
 This indicates that the parameter updates required for these tasks are conflicting.

 ## A Benchmark for Alleviating Interference